David Kelly (comic artist): Steven’s Comics

-All of Steven’s Comics has been compiled into an anthology graphic novel titled Rainy Day Recess, published by Northwest Press, with some exclusive material made specifically for the volume.
+All of Steven’s Comics has been compiled into an anthology graphic novel titled Rainy Day Recess: The Complete Steven's Comics, published by Northwest Press, with foreword by Dan Savage and some exclusive material made specifically for the volume.
 Before that, there were several other compilation volumes.
-The original Xeric award-winning compilation was Steven’s Comics: We Are Family.
-The others are Steven's Comics: Premiere Edition!, Steven's Comics: Starwoman Comics, and Steven's Comics: New Best Friend.
+The original Xeric award-winning compilation was Steven’s Comics #3: We Are Family.
+The others are Steven's Comics #1: Premiere Edition!, Steven's Comics #2/Starwoman Comics, and Steven's Comics #4: New Best Friend.